Qt Convenience API

 dragAndDrop(source_objectOrName, sx, sy, target_objectOrName, tx, ty, action)

 This function performs a drag and drop operation.
 It begins by initiating a drag on the source_objectOrName widget starting at position sx and sy (in the source_objectOrName widget's coordinates), and then it does the drop on the target_objectOrName widget at position tx and ty (in the target_objectOrName widget's coordinates).
-The action is an integer (enum)—for Qt 4 it can be Qt::CopyAction or Qt::LinkAction, and for Qt 3 it can be QDropEvent::Copy or QDropEvent::Link.
+The action is an integer (enum) which can be either Qt::CopyAction or Qt::LinkAction.

 dragItemBy(objectOrName, x, y, dx, dy, modifierState, button)